Configure Automated Actions

 • PDF

-The following article explains how to configure automated Script Actions, and how to set Script Actions as the follow-up actions for Incident Triggers.
+The following article explains how to configure automated Script Actions, and how to set Script Actions as the follow-up actions for triggers.
+From version 9.0.5, you can configure trigger actions with PowerShell cmdlets.
 For more details about how to use the Automated Actions feature, see Automated Actions.

 Configure Automatic Actions Security Control